andreysaf/PDF-SDK-Evaluation-2021/README.md

 # Do Not Download Your PDF
 ### A Story of Digital Document Usability and Security In Your Application

-Web developers have quite a few options for adding a PDF renderer to their web application, and evaluating these options can be time consuming.
+Web developers have quite a few options for adding a PDF renderer to their web application and evaluating these options can be time-consuming.
 Here is a guide with samples that compares several PDF library options.

 ## Table of Contents